U.S. Peace Council

 The U.S. Peace Council is a peace and disarmament activist organization founded in 1979.
-It is affiliated with the World Peace Council, a puppet organization of the Communist Party of the Soviet Union until its breakup in 1991, and represents its American section.
+It is affiliated with the World Peace Council and represents its American section.
 Its current president is Alfred Marder.

 Backdrop

 In the early 1980s, NATO's decision to deploy a new generation of strategic nuclear warheads in Europe and U.S. President Ronald Reagan's planned military buildup program signaled the end of detente, a return to heightened Cold War tensions, and renewed fears of nuclear war.

-Soviet involvement

-In common with the larger World Peace Council and its affiliates, the USPC was a front group for Soviet interests, maintained close ties to the Communist Party USA, and was a mainstay of Soviet influence on the peace movement in the United States.